 Cockroaches are hardy insects but unlike aphids and other true bugs they are without the special adaptions like sucking mouth-parts.
-However they do have chewing mouth-parts and are the oldest of the living insects today – dating back 320 million years.
+However, they do have chewing mouth-parts and are the oldest of the living insects today, dating back to at least as far as the carboniferous period – 320 million years ago.

 How do Cockroaches get in to your property?

 - Arriving in food and packaging from infested businesses.

 - From neighbouring properties, through holes in walls, floors and around water and waste pipes.

 - Second hand goods – especially electrical goods – from an infested property.

 - Some Cockroach problems can go unnoticed for many months, they are mainly nocturnal and have egg capsules that are the size of a small bean, which can contain up to 40 eggs and when hatched the nymphs are smaller than an ant.

 - Faeces – dependent on what the diet of the cockroach is there could be solid small dropping less than 1 mm in size or small dark smear marks.